Adult Residential Care Provider (ARCP)

 - Proof of general liability insurance of at least $300,000 per occurrence

-- Proof of professional liability insurance of at least $100,000 per occurrence/$300,00 per annual aggregate, or proof of self-insurance of at least $100,00, along with proof of enrollment as a qualified health care provider with the Louisiana Patient's Compensation Fund (PCF):
+- Proof of professional liability insurance of at least $100,000 per occurrence/$300,00 per annual aggregate, or proof of self-insurance of at least $100,000, along with proof of enrollment as a qualified healthcare provider with the Louisiana Patient's Compensation Fund (PCF):

 - If the ARCP is self-insured and is not enrolled in the PCF, professional liability limits shall be $1,000,000 per occurrence/$3,000,000 per annual aggregate

-- CLIA (Lab Memo & Application Packet) (Level 4 ARCP)
+- CLIA (Lab Memo and Application Packet) (Level 4 ARCP)

-- On-site Inspection Approvals (Office of Public Health & State Fire Marshal)
+- On-site Inspection Approvals (Office of Public Health and State Fire Marshal)

 - Copy of Louisiana Secretary of State Articles of Incorporation

-- Other Licenses - approval from any pertinent local agencies as required in your areas.
-(Zoning, occupation license, local fire ordinance, etc.)
+- Other Licenses: Approval from any pertinent local agencies as required in your area (zoning, occupation license, local fire ordinance, etc.)

-Health Standards Section will conduct an initial licensing survey to verify compliance with the minimum licensing regulations, prior issuing the ARCP license.
+The Health Standards Section will conduct an initial licensing survey to verify compliance with the minimum licensing regulations before issuing the ARCP license.

 License Renewal